sikandar-shrestha/sikandar-shrestha/README.md

 sikandar-shrestha/sikandar-shrestha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ------>
-Current, i am taking training / internship type of progrom at `Divergence Academy` i have already done their course like Data foundataion, Power BI, python (supervised, unsupervised, NLP) machine learning, Power automation, SQL, I have also taken `compTIA Data+` Badge certificate from microsoft.
+I have completed training / internship type of progrom (Data Science Immersive Program) at `Divergence Academy` i have done their course like Data foundataion, Power BI, python (supervised, unsupervised, NLP) machine learning, Power automation, SQL, Azure Databricks-data engineer.
+I have also taken `compTIA Data+` Badge certificate from microsoft.